 Principal Investigators: Cassie Landers, Columbia University & Kevin Savage, World Vision

 Child Friendly Spaces (CFS) are the most widely used intervention to provide Mental Health and Psychosocial Support (MHPSS) as well as provide a protective environment for children in emergencies.
-Despite their wide use, they are implemented by many agencies often with significant variance in their design and quality.
-Little evidence of their effectiveness has been documented, and few specific components or critical elements of their design have been tested to strengthen the program model.
-The research will examine specific psychosocial packages and their comparative effectiveness to further contribute to the evidence base improving the design and implementation of these widely-used children’s interventions.
+Despite their wide use, they have been implemented by many agencies often with significant variance in their design and quality.
+Little evidence of their effectiveness has been documented, and few specific components or critical elements of their design have been tested to strengthen the programme model.
+This research examined specific psychosocial packages and their comparative effectiveness to further contribute to the evidence base improving the design and implementation of these widely-used children’s interventions.

 The team will present findings at the 2022 Annual Meeting for Child Protection in Humanitarian Action organised by The Alliance for Child Protection in Humanitarian Action (the Alliance).
 The event will be hosted over a virtual platform from the 20th to 22nd of June.
 Register here.View

 The team reflect on the latest findings of research into child friendly spaces by World Vision, Columbia University and AfriChild Uganda and discuss alternative approaches to promoting children’s mental well-being and protection in humanitarian response.
 Watch the webinar here using the passcode: !E67lTnH.View

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.